Frequently Asked Personal Injury Questions

 No. An insurance company may not retaliate against you for enforcing your statutory or contractual rights.
 If you were not at fault for the accident, your rates should not increase.
 If your rates have gone up, and you were not at fault, you should contact an attorney immediately for assistance.

 Seek IMMEDIATE medical attention.
-Many people wait following a car accident to see a doctor.
+Many people wait following an injury to see a doctor.
 Do not put this off.
 Insurance companies argue that a delay in seeking treatment means the injury wasn’t severe or that you did not suffer.

 Do not sign anything unrelated to your medical care.
 To receive fair and full compensation for your injuries, it is important to consult with personal injury attorneys before settling with an insurance company.

 Next, hire an attorney to represent you.
+Let us know if our FAQ was helpful.
 Make sure to keep a journal of everything that transpires.
-We also recommend that you keep an electronic version of your journal to forward on to your attorney, if necessary.
+We also recommend that you keep an electronic version of your journal to forward to your attorney, if necessary.